 The United Nations University is committed to implementing the UN’s policy on gender mainstreaming.
-UNU has been an active participant in the UN System-wide Action Plan on Gender Equality and the Empowerment of Women (UN-SWAP; an accountability framework designed to accelerate gender mainstreaming throughout the UN system), and is working actively to meet the UN-SWAP 2.0 indicators that came into effect in 2018.
+UNU has been an active participant in the UN System-wide Action Plan on Gender Equality and the Empowerment of Women (UN-SWAP; an accountability framework designed to accelerate gender mainstreaming throughout the UN system) since 2015 and actively works to meet the UN-SWAP 2.0 indicators that came into effect in 2018.

 In the design, implementation, monitoring, and evaluation of its research projects and other activities, UNU strives to ensure that appropriate consideration is given to: